 Shoreham is a tiny coastal village (i.e. on the ocean, a bay, or inlet) located in the state of New York.
 With a population of 535 people and two constituent neighborhoods, Shoreham is the 835th largest community in New York.
-Much of the housing stock in Shoreham was built prior to World War II, making it one of the older and more historic villages in the country.
+Shoreham has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Shoreham home prices are not only among the most expensive in New York, but Shoreham real estate also consistently ranks among the most expensive in America.

-Shoreham is a decidedly white-collar village, with fully 96.21% of the workforce employed in white-collar jobs, well above the national average.
+Shoreham is a decidedly white-collar village, with fully 96.12% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Shoreham is a village of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Shoreham who work in sales jobs (13.74%), teaching (10.90%), and the sciences (9.95%).
+There are especially a lot of people living in Shoreham who work in sales jobs (17.48%), management occupations (13.59%), and business and financial occupations (10.19%).

 And if you like science, one thing you'll find is that Shoreham has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.